In Singapore, the law takes the protection of the deceased seriously, ensuring their dignity is upheld even after passing.

 Using a fraudulent death certificate to gain access to a deceased person’s assets or to make illegal claims against their estate is another offence that can have serious consequences.
 Fraudulently obtaining a death certificate or falsifying information on it undermines the integrity of the legal system and defrauds both the deceased’s estate and potential heirs.

 This offence is taken seriously under Section 465 of the Penal Code, which deals with forgery and false documents.
-Convictions for forging death certificates can lead to up to 4 years of imprisonment, a fine, or both.
-This penalty highlights the importance of maintaining integrity and honesty when dealing with legal documents that affect both the deceased’s legacy and the rights of family members.
+Convictions for forging death certificates can result in up to 4 years’ of imprisonment, a fine, or both.
+This penalty underscores the importance of maintaining integrity and honesty when handling legal documents that affect both the deceased’s legacy and family members’ rights.

 What Family Members Can Do